H1ghBre4k3r/swarm-simulation/README.md

 				"y": 0.5 // number between 0 and 1
 			},
 			"radius": 0.05, // the radius of this participant (also between 0 and 1)
-			"vmax": 0.001, // the maximum velocity of this participant (between 0 and 1)
+			"safezone": 0.005, // [OPTIONAL, default=0] optional safe zone around this participant (to handle inaccuracies) "vmax": 0.001, // the maximum velocity of this participant (between 0 and 1) "target": {
-			"target": {
 				// coordinates of the target for this participant "x": 0.9, // between 0 and 1
 				"y": 0.5 // betweedn 0 and 1
 			},
-			"script": "scripts/test.py" // path to the script for this participant, RELATIVE to the location of this configuration file
+			"script": "scripts/test.py", // path to the script for this participant, RELATIVE to the location of this configuration file
+			"ignoreFinish": true // [OPTIONAL, default=false] flag for indicating, if the simulation shall ignore the movement (and process) of this participant
 		}
 		//...
 	]
 }
 ```

+Additionally, the simulation supports a number of command line flags:

+- `-h`: Show usage of the simulation
+- `-no-gui`: Don't start a GUI
+- `-no-grid`: Hide the grid within the simulation
+- `-c`: Path to the configuration file
+- `-n`: Noise for the simulation (this overwrites the value in the configuration file)

+The headless executable (only terminal - see **Headless**) supports only a part of the flags.

 ## Development